OsamahQassem/favorite-cmd-commands/README.md

 # favorite-cmd-commands

 ## Git init
-Create a repository in a folder on a devce.
+Create a repository in a folder on a device.

 ## Git clone
 Download a repository to a device.